If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more

 Task manager - Disable Startup Programs

-One thing that happens in Windows machines is unwanted softwares and programs, which you either rarely use or you don’t need right after booting the machine up (Like Skype, IDM, etc) get into “Start-up Programs” list.
+One thing that happens in Windows machines is unwanted software and programs, which you either rarely use or you don’t need right after booting the machine up (Like Skype, IDM, etc) get into the “Start-up Programs” list.

-You can get rid of those and remove them from Start-up applications list by going into Task Manager > Startup, Right-click on the program you don’t need to load while booting up and click on Disable and you are done, take a Look in the Screenshot attached above.
+You can get rid of those and remove them from the Start-up applications list by going into Task Manager > Startup, Right-click on the program you don’t need to load while booting up, and clicking on Disable and you are done.
+Take a Look at the Screenshot attached above.

-I think I have shared most of the less technical ways to refresh your Windows machine and keep it working fast. there are only handful of other methods (which will help a tad more in system performance) which require more technical knowledge on User’s part, like Cleaning up your windows registry, de-fragmentation of your Hard Drives, running system maintenance, etc.
+I think I have shared most of the less technical ways to refresh your Windows machine and keep it working fast. there are only a handful of other methods (which will help a tad more in system performance) that require more technical knowledge on the User’s part, like Cleaning up your Windows registry, de-fragmentation of your Hard Drives, running system maintenance, etc.

 You can do those things too but they’ll make very little impact compared to the methods I have shared above in Detail, I hope it helps you out.

-If you have any other methods of boosting you windows machine’s performance, do share with us and other readers in comments below.
+If you have any other methods of boosting your Windows machine’s performance, do share them with us and other readers in the comments below.